 By DCF classification, the Baltic Sea trawling segment consists of three fleet segments: TM VL1218, TM VL1824 and TM VL2440.
 These vessels are used for fishing sprat and Baltic herring in the Baltic Sea.
 Cod fishing has lost its importance as cod stocks are in decline and fishing grounds are farther away, thus making fishing for cod not profitable.
-There were no vessels specialised on cod fishing in 2020.
-Vessels that were used for cod fishing before are fishing now for sprat and Baltic herring or have been removed from the fleet.
-Combined, vessels of segments TM VL1218, TM VL1824 and TM VL2440 make up only 1% of the total number of vessels, but their total engine power and gross tonnage make up 19% and 21% of the fleet respectively.
-Total landings by the Baltic Sea trawling fleet were 44 919 tonnes, which corresponds to 63% of total landings from marine commercial fisheries in 2020.
+There were no vessels specialised on cod fishing in 2021.
+Combined, vessels of segments TM VL1218, TM VL1824 and TM VL2440 make up only 1% of the total number of vessels, but their total engine power and gross tonnage make up 19% and 22% of the fleet respectively.
+This fleet segment makes up to 63% of total landings from marine commercial fisheries in 2021.